vantage6/v6-glm-py/docs/v6-glm-py/privacy.rst

   model that the column contains at least this number of non-null values.
 If not, the computation is also refused.

-  ..
-TODO should we have a check for at least 2 unique values in column of one node?
-Copilot thinks that's a good idea

 - **Minimum number of organizations to participate**: The minimum number of organizations to participate in a GLM computation is set to 3.
 This is to prevent that a single organization can try to infer the data of only one other organization